Welcome to today's edition of the Rush 24-7 podcast.

 But no, no, not us.

-This folks, this is patently absurd.
+Folks, this is patently absurd.

 This is just none of this is making any sense.

-When you start belly aching about gas prices again, and you start dragging big oil execs up, and you start in your gouging investigations, which have never proved a thing, no gouging investigation, state or federal has ever turned up any evidence of one.
+So all of you elected officials, you holier than now, smarter than the rest of us elected officials, when you start bellyaching about gas prices again and you start dragging big oil execs up and you start your gouging investigations, which have never proved a thing, no gouging investigation, state or federal, has ever turned up any evidence of one.

-You want to talk about windfall profits taxes, you want us to I am gonna call you out by name and say you are the reason gas prices are high.
+I am going to call you out by name and say you are the reason gas prices are high.

-You're the reason, along with other people as much as anything else is in addition to the market, because you are actively standing in the way of this country seeking to make itself less dependent on foreign sources because of this silly capitulation that you are compelled, it seems to make, to a bunch of mad cap anti-capitalist, destructive environmentalist wackos.
+You're the reason along with other people as much as anything else is in addition to the market because you are actively standing in the way of this country seeking to make itself less dependent on foreign sources because of this silly capitulation that you are compelled, it seems to make, to a bunch of madcap, anti-capitalist, destructive environmentalist wackos.

-Hey, but you remember the XMLDs?
+Hey, but Rush, but rush, you remember the Exxon Valdez?

-Give me another example.
+Yeah, give me another example.

 Have you been up there lately?